Markov chain entropy games and the geometry of their Nash equilibria: Introduction

-\end{enumerate} The rest of this paper is organized as follow.
-In Section \ref{sec:prelim}, we begin our paper by introducing various notions and in particular the notion of weighted information centroid, which plays a central role in our subsequent investigation.
-We proceed to present the main results of the paper, where we first address fundamental questions concerning Chebyshev center, weighted information centroids and minimax values in Section \ref{sec:main}, followed by a pure strategy game-theoretic analysis in Section \ref{subsec:puregame}.
+\end{enumerate} The rest of this paper is organized as follows.
+In Section \ref{sec:prelim}, we introduce and recall various notions, in particular the notion of weighted information centroid, which plays a central role in our subsequent investigation.
+We proceed to present the main results of the paper, where we first address fundamental questions concerning Chebyshev centers, weighted information centroids and minimax values in Section \ref{sec:main}, followed by a pure strategy game-theoretic analysis in Section \ref{subsec:puregame}.
 The corresponding setting of mixed strategy game is presented in Section \ref{subsec:mixgame}, and several simple yet illustrative examples are given in Section \ref{subsubex:pureex} and Section \ref{subsubex:mixedex}.
 The design and analysis of a novel projected subgradient algorithm to find an approximate mixed strategy Nash equilibrium is stated in Section \ref{subsec:algo}.
-Finally, the proofs of the main results are incorporated in Section \ref{sec:proofsmain}.
+Finally, the proofs of the main results are presented in Section \ref{sec:proofsmain}.